 Let’s take a closer look at CBC decryption:

-If you notice, each ciphertext block is used to XOR the output of the next block.
-This is done in order to recover the final plaintext of that block, since the Encryption algorithm is chaining the blocks in order to scramble the end ciphertext.
-If that process didn’t take place, then you would end up with a 1-1 correlation between the plaintext byte and the ciphertext byte, leaking a lot of information about the plaintext.
+Note that in CBC decryption, each ciphertext block is XORed with the output of the next block.
+This step is crucial in recovering the final plaintext of the block, as the encryption algorithm chains the blocks to scramble the end ciphertext.
+Without this chaining process, there would be a 1-1 correlation between the plaintext byte and the ciphertext byte, leading to significant information leakage about the plaintext.

 Here’s an example of an unchained block encryption applied to an original image: